 I referred back to these during ideation to help focus my design decisions.

 I ran 2 moderated in-person guerilla usability tests with target users.
-I gave them 3 tasks based on the user jobs - these are shown below.
+I gave them 3 tasks based on the user jobs.
 I followed-up each task with the SEQ and calculated the average time on task to gauge the site's efficiency and user-friendliness.
 I asked particpants to reflect on what felt intuitive or difficult, compare the desktop and mobile experiences and share any unmet expectations.

 I began by looking at the quantitative data to spot obvious pain points, then used qualitative feedback to add context.

-Task 1 was somewhat difficult, highlighting a confusing map tool, inconsistent information, unclear value proposition, poor information hierarchy, and overwhelming text blocks, all contributing to friction in the search flow and possible high bounce rates.
+Task 1 was somewhat difficult, with users highlighting the confusing map tool, inconsistent information, unclear value proposition, poor information hierarchy, and overwhelming text blocks, together resulting in friction in the search flow and high bounce rates.

-Task 2 was difficult and time-consuming, with issues like manual data tracking, a generic form, lack of feedback, unvalidated date inputs, and no confirmation after submission, leading to frustration and loss of trust.
+Task 2 was difficult and time-consuming, highlighting issues like being forced to remember information, a generic booking form, lack of system feedback, unvalidated inputs, and no confirmation after submission, leading to frustration and loss of trust.

 Task 3 uncovered usability issues, including broken mobile layouts, inconsistent listings, duplicate entries, misleading filters, and disruptive ads, reducing trust and decision-making ease.